 That Person Got What They Deserved

 Karma is an increasingly common belief in western culture.
 Even many Christians believe in some form of karma.
-But Jesus played by a different set of rules.
+The belief in karma certainly belongs on this list of things Jesus never said because Jesus played by a different set of rules.

 Karma says you get what you deserve.
 Jesus says I will give you what you need.